Puckett's Alpine Goats: Fine Dairy Goats Since 1990

 About Our Program

 In 1990, Puckett's Alpine Goats started business with one crossbred grade doeling that Tara, my daughter, paid for by giving the farmer an almost full sack of chicken feed.
 In 1991, we joined the American Dairy Goat Association, ADGA, and embarked on a grading up program.
 Between 1990 and 1995, we purchased three does.
 No does have been purchased since that time.
-One of the purchased does has two offspring in our current herd.
+One of the purchased does has four offspring in our current herd.
 The remainder of our does have descended from that original doeling.
-We have purchased six bucks over the years and leased one.
+We have purchased bucks over the years and leased them.
 Four of the purchased bucks were purebred French Alpines.
-We almost always have a purebred buck on the farm and will allow outside breedings to approved does.
 We applaud those who are keeping the purebred French lines alive.
 Fate gave us Americans and we love our American Alpines!

 We do believe that the buck is half the herd.
 Progress can be made rapidly using the right breeding program.
 Our first Permenant Grand Champion came in 1996 with a Recorded Grade Alpine named Bunny Q. Sweetheart, a first generation American Alpine, followed in 1997.
-Our most recent Permanent Grand Champion, finished in 2003, is Cloud Dancer.
-We also finished Snickerdoodle's Sundance Man in 2003.
+Five more Puckett does have become Perminent Champions.
 In 2002, Tara showed the Reserve Champion Junior Alpine at the National show in Pueblo, Colorado.

 In 1994, we started on DHIA.
 We have been on test continuously since that time.
 We have had two Recorded Grade Alpine breed leaders; Tanya Tucker in 1995 and Chocolate Cookie in 2000.
-In 2003 Veronica milked 4000 pounds in 305 days.
-Since she is "milking through" this lactation she will not compete for breed leader status until the lactation ends.
+In 2003 Veronica milked 4143 pounds in 305 days.
+This gave her all 3 Breed Leader certificates.
+In 2005 she was #7 in protein.

 The our herd section of our website presents the history of our goats and the goats we currently own.
 Clicking on the names in the pedigree will obtain information about those animals.